Masses and decay widths of $\Xi_{c/b}$ and $\Xi^\prime_{c/b}$ baryons: Harmonic oscillator quark model

-Finally, the spin-orbit interaction which is small in light baryons \cite{Capstick:1986bm,Ebert:2007nw}, turns out to be fundamental to describe the heavy-light baryon mass patterns \cite{Santopinto:2018ljf}.
-The value of the parameters was determined in a previous study of the $\Omega_c$ and $\Omega_b$ baryons in Ref.~\cite{Santopinto:2018ljf}.
-The mass formula of Eq.~(\ref{MassFormula}) gives an excellent description of the ground-state single-charm and single-bottom baryons.
-In the quark model, there are two types of radial excitations, the $\rho$-mode corresponds to an excitation in the relative coordinates between the two light quarks and the $\lambda$ mode to an excitation in the relative coordinate between the two light quarks and the heavy quark.
+There are two types of radial excitations, the $\rho$-mode corresponds to an excitation in the relative coordinate between the two light quarks and the $\lambda$-mode to an excitation in the relative coordinate between the two light quarks and the heavy quark.
 In quark-diquark models, baryons are described as an effective two-body quark-diquark systems in which the excitation of the $\rho$-mode between the two light quarks is not taken into account.
 As a consequence, the number of excited states is much smaller than in the three-quark picture.
-Specifically, in a three-quark model there are 7 excited states for sextet $\Xi'_Q$ baryons, and another 7 for anti-triplet $\Xi_Q$ baryons, whereas in quark-diquark models the $\rho$-mode excitations are absent, leading to 5 excited $\Xi'_Q$ baryons and 2 excited $\Xi_Q$ baryons.

-The $\Xi_Q^{(')}$ states consist of a strange and a heavy quark ($c$ or $b$) in combination with either an up quark, $\Xi_Q^{(')}(usQ)$, or a down quark, $\Xi_Q^{(')}(dsQ)$, implying all the $\Xi_Q^{(')}$ states to be in a total isospin $\frac{1}{2}$ configuration.
-That means that the previous 7 excited states for the sextet $\Xi'_Q$ baryons in three-quark model are in reality 14 considering the two possible isospin states. \\ We observe that the $\rho$-mode excitations in the spectrum of heavy-light baryons provides a tool to discriminate between three-quark and quark-diquark configurations, since the $\rho$-mode excitations are absent in quark-diquark models, but are allowed in three-quark models of baryons \cite{Santopinto:2018ljf} .
+Specifically, Table~\ref{XiQ} shows that in a three-quark model there are 7 excited states for sextet $\Xi'_Q$ baryons, and another 7 for anti-triplet $\Xi_Q$ baryons, whereas in quark-diquark models the $\rho$-mode excitations are absent, leading to 5 excited $\Xi'_Q$ baryons and 2 excited $\Xi_Q$ baryons.
+Therefore, the identification of $\rho$-mode excitations in the spectrum of heavy-light baryons provides a tool to discriminate between three-quark and quark-diquark descriptions, since the $\rho$-mode excitations are absent in quark-diquark models, but are allowed in three-quark models of baryons \cite{Santopinto:2018ljf}.

-\\ Most importantly, we observe that also in the case of a quark-diquark picture, our mass formula still holds.
-One only has to freeze the ${\rho}$ excitations that are forbidden in a quark-diquark description.

-By means of these estimates, we predict in a parameter-free procedure the spectrum of the $\Xi_Q$ and $\Xi'_Q$ excited states constructed in the previous section. \\The predicted masses of the $\lambda$- and $\rho$-mode excitations of the $\Xi_c$ and $\Xi^\prime_c$ baryons are reported in Figs.~\ref{spectrumXiQ}-upper side and ~\ref{spectrumXiQPrime}-upper side and Table~\ref{Xic}, and those for the $\Xi_b$ and $\Xi^\prime_b$ baryons in Figs.~\ref{spectrumXiQ}-lower side and ~\ref{spectrumXiQPrime}-lower side Table~\ref{Xib}.